kstenschke/doShell/README.md

 | ``__FILE__``      | Absolute path of current file including the                      |
 | ``__DIR__``       | Absolute path of current file                                    |

-Arbitrary user-defined runtime macros can be passed JSON-formatted when invoking the doShell interpreter to run a ``*.do.x.sh`` file.
+Arbitrary user-defined runtime variables can be passed JSON-formatted when invoking the doShell interpreter to run a ``*.do.x.sh`` file.

 **Example**